 Dilini Lankachandra serves as Brightline’s policy counsel after serving as Brightline’s legal fellow from 2015-2016.
 Throughout law school, she worked for the Green-Collar Communities Clinic (GC3) at the East Bay Community Law Center.
 She has continued to work at GC3 as a legislative advocate promoting worker cooperatives as a vehicle for community-based economic growth.
 She has also interned at the Center for Food Safety, an environmental nonprofit that promotes the responsible regulation of food production technologies.
 Her workforce development expertise has specifically benefited multiple municipal jurisdictions in New Jersey.

 Victoria Cendejas currently attends the University of California, Berkeley where she is working towards degrees in Cognitive Science and Legal Studies.
-Prior to working for Brightline, she was a Student Leader for Cal's Public Service Center, managing a team of Cal students for the Bridging Berkeley math mentoring program.
-Victoria has also served on the Advisory Committee for the Center and will take on a supervisor role for the Bridging Berkeley program this Fall.
-Victoria's volunteer work includes collecting data for the National Housing Law Project in San Francisco, in order to provide resources for families requiring housing assistance and legal support, and assisting in Visual Neuroscience research for the Silver Lab at Cal.
-She is also a current staff member for the City of Berkeley's Young Adult Project recreation center and has played for Cal Women's Rugby throughout her college career.
+In addition to working at Brightline, she is a Program Coordinator at UC Berkeley's Public Service Center, managing the Bridging Berkeley Math Mentoring program.
+Victoria's volunteer work includes collecting data for the National Housing Law Project in San Francisco, in order to provide resources for families requiring housing assistance and legal support, serving on the advisory committee for UC Berkeley's PSC, and assisting in Visual Neuroscience research for the Silver Lab at Cal.
+She has also played rugby for the Cal Women's Rugby team throughout her college career.
 Victoria's passions lie in rugby, neuroscience, and public service.

 Aastha Shah, Deputy Ops